 At St Anne's Primary School we strive to create a learning environment where all can succeed.
-To this end, the Pupil Premium lead has been working with an Independent Educational Consultant/School Adviser to evaluate current practices in school and to streamline documentation.
-The school has a wide range of comprehensive documentation relating to pupil premium funding, the spending plan and the monitoring of this.
+To this end, the Pupil Premium lead worked with an Independent Educational Consultant/School Adviser to evaluate current practices in school and to streamline documentation during 2017-2018.
+The school now has a wide range of comprehensive documentation relating to pupil premium funding, the spending plan and the monitoring of this.
 Data shows that the outcomes for PP pupils at the school are at least good or better in relation to national and school data.